1971S/qub/README.md

-# qub
+# qub engine + qub

-A platforming game created with pixi.js
+Vanilla JS, PIXI-based 2D game engine, ready to be embedded as a React component.

 ## Setup